rakoth-gri/gri_slider/readme.md

 }
 ```

-#### 4. The main Slider class includes method, that allows automatically adjusting of the carousel to different screen resolutions
+#### 4. The main Slider class includes 'resize' method, which automatically adjusts the carousel to current screen resolution!